LaunchMenu/LaunchMenu/docs/Planning.md

 ### Selecting applets

-- Applet to select other applets from list (likely with special syntax e.g. `>\s+MyApp`)
+- Applet to select other applets from list (likely with special syntax e.g. `>\s+MyApp`).
-- Each applet has a static function to return applet info
+- Each applet has a static function to return applet info.
 - Applet info used in various places: app search, settings, etc.

 ```ts